 – The Education Fund Committee chair provides a report at the HCS, Inc. Board Meeting in January.

-– Education Fund grants are dispersed in February.
+– Education Fund grants are dispersed in February/March. .

 If you have any questions regarding the HCS, Inc. Education Fund, contact us at email@example.com.

-High School Hero Blood Donor Recruitment Scholarship Program
+MKBC High School Hero Blood Donor Recruitment Scholarship

-The Blood Donor Recruitment Scholarship program is designed to encourage and reward a high school blood drive coordinator for their efforts in stimulating interest and increasing the available blood supply within the Pennsylvania and New Jersey counties served by Miller-Keystone Blood Center (GIVEaPINT.org).
+It has never been easier for students and schools to supplement their scholarship funds – while educating, engaging and exciting student volunteers about community involvement and supporting the constant need for blood in their communities.
+The High School Hero Donor Recruitment Scholarship is designed to encourage and reward high school Blood Drive coordinators and/or sponsoring high schools for their efforts in stimulating interest and increasing the available blood supply within the Pennsylvania and New Jersey counties served by Miller-Keystone Blood Center.

 By hosting one or more Blood Drives and collecting a minimum of 50 points during the school year, participating schools are guaranteed a scholarship award!
 Through our Community Blood Drive program, your school and students can help bolster the regional blood supply and save lives in their community, while at the same time create new educational opportunities for the schools and their students.
 For additional program details and the list of our 2022 scholarship recipients, click here!